|

 Russia to launch military action inside George, citing as the reason the

+need to protect Russians who live in that area.
 French President Nicolas Sarkozy, the current representative of the European

 Union (EU), succeeded in convincing Russia and Georgia to enter into an